smskelley/canny-opencl/README.md

 #canny-opencl

-##Building
-This has only been tested on a handful of similar machines and likely won't build on platforms other than OSX.
-It was considered out of scope to target multiple platforms, but if someone wishes to tweak it to work on linux and/or windows, I would gladly accept the pull request.
-Building and running is pretty easy and should be roughly the following:

-    $ ./tools/fetch-images.sh
-    $ mkdir build
-    $ cd build
-    $ cmake ..
-    $ make
-    $ cd ../bin
-    $ ./live-capture    # or ./benchmark-suite

 ##The Canny Edge Detection Algorithm
 As its name implies, the Canny edge detection algorithm finds edges in an image.
 The input is a grayscale image and the output is a black and white image with 1